BestTimesToVisit.com Logo

 When is the absolute best time to visit Lhasa, and what should I pack for it?

-For Lhasa, I always recommend the shoulder seasons: April to May and September to October.
-The weather is pleasant, with sunny days and cooler evenings, and you'll avoid the peak summer crowds and the harshest winter cold.
-Definitely pack layers – think thermal base layers, a fleece, and a windproof/water-resistant outer jacket.
-Don't forget sunscreen, sunglasses, and a hat, as the sun is intense at this altitude, even on cooler days.
+For Lhasa, I always recommend the shoulder seasons: April-May and September-October.
+The weather is pleasantly mild, the skies are often crystal clear, and you'll avoid the peak summer crowds and the harshest winter cold.
+Pack layers!
+Think thermal base layers, a fleece or down jacket, and a windproof outer shell, as temperatures can swing significantly between day and night, and even with the sun.
+Don't forget sunscreen and a hat – the altitude means the sun is intense.

 Is it easy to get around Lhasa, and what's the best way to navigate the city and surrounding areas?

-While major hotels and some larger shops in Lhasa accept international credit cards, it's essential to carry enough cash (Chinese Yuan) for smaller purchases, local restaurants, and taxis.
-ATMs are available but can sometimes be unreliable or only accept Chinese bank cards.
-Wi-Fi can be spotty, especially outside of your hotel, so don't rely on it for critical communication.
-Consider getting a local SIM card if you need consistent connectivity, but be aware that internet access can be restricted at times.
+Credit cards are accepted in larger hotels and some souvenir shops, but for most local markets, restaurants, and smaller guesthouses, cash is king – bring enough Chinese Yuan (CNY).
+ATMs are available in Lhasa, but they can sometimes be unreliable or only accept Chinese bank cards.
+Wi-Fi can be spotty, especially outside of major hotels, so don't rely on it for constant connectivity.
+Consider getting a local SIM card if you need consistent access, but be aware that internet access can be restricted at times.

 How many days do you need in Lhasa, Tibet, Tibet Autonomous Region, China?